tj-tusharjain/azure-compute-docs/articles/virtual-machines/trusted-launch-faq.md

 2. vTPM in a locked state.
 3. One or more critical vTPM indices are in an invalid state.

-This can happen if a user or workload running on the virtual machine sets the lock on vTPM or modifies critical vTPM indices that leave the vTPM in an invalid state.
+The listed reasons can happen if a user or workload running on the virtual machine sets the lock on vTPM or modifies critical vTPM indices that leave the vTPM in an invalid state.

 Retrying with the same snapshot/restore point results in the same failure.

 **Resolution:**

 1. On the source Trusted Launch VM where the snapshot or restore point was generated, the vTPM errors must be rectified.
-    1. If the vTPM state is modified by a workload on the virtual machine, you need to use the same to check the error states and bring the vTPM to a non-error state.
+    1. For vTPM state modified by a workload on the virtual machine, you need to use the same to check the error states and bring the vTPM to a non-error state.
-    1. If TPM tools are used to modify the vTPM state, then you should use the same tools to check the error states and bring the vTPM to a non-error state.
+    1. For vTPM state modified using trusted platform module (TPM) tools, then you should use the same tools to check the error states and bring the vTPM to a non-error state.

 Once the snapshot or restore point is free from these errors, you can use same to create a new Trusted Launch VM.